Selective Repeat ARQ: Concept

 When used as the protocol for the delivery of subdivided messages it works somewhat differently.
 In non-continuous channels where messages may be variable in length, standard ARQ or Hybrid ARQ protocols may treat the message as a single unit.
 Alternately selective retransmission may be employed in conjunction with the basic ARQ mechanism where the message is first subdivided into sub-blocks (typically of fixed length) in a process called packet segmentation.
 The original variable length message is thus represented as a concatenation of a variable number of sub-blocks.
 While in standard ARQ the message as a whole is either acknowledged (ACKed) or negatively acknowledged (NAKed), in ARQ with selective transmission the ACK response would additionally carry a bit flag indicating the identity of each sub-block successfully received.
 In ARQ with selective retransmission of sub-divided messages each retransmission diminishes in length, needing to only contain the sub-blocks that were linked.

 In most channel models with variable length messages, the probability of error-free reception diminishes in inverse proportion with increasing message length.
 In other words, it's easier to receive a short message than a longer message.
 Therefore, standard ARQ techniques involving variable length messages have increased difficulty delivering longer messages, as each repeat is the full length.
 Selective re-transmission applied to variable length messages completely eliminates the difficulty in delivering longer messages, as successfully delivered sub-blocks are retained after each transmission, and the number of outstanding sub-blocks in following transmissions diminishes.
 Selective Repeat is implemented in UDP transmission.

+Pseudocode

+These examples assume an infinite number of sequence and request numbers.